SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 - The only porpuse of this file is pointing out at the dependencies of the project.
 This information is nicely displaced at the `Insights/Dependency Graph` section.
 - **It is highly recomended** to consult the dependencies before runing the code.
 Otherwise, the most probable output will be an error message.

+### Data
+- Directory incharged of storing all the data (eather raw data extracted from a dataBase or computed data with chemical Descriptors values).

+### Predictions
+- Directory that will contain all the predictions of the AI.